Chemical fume hoods are used to capture and exhaust potentially dangerous chemical fumes and vapors from chemicals used or stored in the fume hood.

 CY 2024 Update

-Note: Fume hoods that were not tested were out of service and required repairs before testing could be performed.
+The remaining 22 fume hoods either failed testing (4) and were taken out of service, or required repairs before testing could be performed.